chrisfurlong03/addon_boost/README.md

 **In order to improve the chance of purchasing, I propose a system that suggests fewer options that are most aligned to the user's specific context.
 The sketch on the right shows a potential UI for this new system.** It displays only two options, but this allows for richer content like images to be displayed (improving product understanding).

 >The XGBoost model also tries to identify if discounts can be offered and these can be highlighted in the new UI to attract attention.
-Don't mind the error, I meant to write $225 as the discounted price :)
+Don't mind the error, I meant to write $225 as the discounted price :D

 ![Alt text](images/Frame%202%20from%20Figma.png)